bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 1. Describe state.

-    -State is what a component is or isnt.
+    --State is what a component is or isnt.
 I usually reference a traffic light, a traffic light has three different states: red, yellow and green.
 Similarily to Facebook, if a user want to change something in their bio, theyre changing the state of it.

 1. Describe props.